 Every major supplement manufacturer offers something for vision.
 Prices range from $10 – $50.

-But it excludes this type vision formula from our shopping list because we already have these nutrients in our multivitamin.
+But it excludes that type of vision formula from our shopping list because we already have these nutrients in our multivitamin.

 You can also find a vision supplement containing Black Currant extract or Bilberry extract – but not both.